The PROJECT

 In parallel, we advocate for the creation and strengthening of marine protected areas (MPAs) and special protected zones.
 We also assess existing management plans and advise on improvements where needed.

 To understand and reduce human disturbance, caves are monitored using camera traps.
 This allows us to track threats.
-We also engage with tourism operators and the public to raise awareness about the impact of human activities, helping to reduce disturbances and foster support for seal conservation.
+We also engage with tourism operators, fishermen and the public to raise awareness about the impact of human activities, helping to reduce disturbances and foster support for seal conservation.

 Educating and Informing